valitovaza/SimpleExamples/README.md

 # SimpleExamples
-Test project for new ideas.
+A test project for new ideas.